 Python version support

-Python 3.5 is available with AI Platform runtime version 1.4 and greater.
+AI Platform Training can run Python 2.7 or Python 3.
 You can set the Python version for your training jobs in a configuration file or with gcloud commands.

 Online and batch prediction work with trained models, regardless of whether they were trained using Python 2 or Python 3.